maDU59/modrinth-extras/README.md

 ### Notification Indicator

 A live bell icon is injected into the Modrinth header, showing the count of unread notifications.
-Click it to open a dropdown with your recent unread notifications — accept or decline team/organization invites, mark individual notifications as read, or clear them all at once.
-Auto-refreshes every minute.
+Click it to open a dropdown with your recent unread notifications, accept or decline team/organization invites, mark individual notifications as read, or clear them all at once.

 ### Sidebar Extras